slackapi/bolt-js/docs/_tutorials/getting_started.md

 You'll notice in the button `accessory` object, there is an `action_id`.
 This will act as a unique identifier for the button so your app can specify what action it wants to respond to.

-> 💡 The [Block Kit Builder](https://app.slack.com/block-kit-builder) is an simple way to prototype your interactive messages.
+> 💡 The [Block Kit Builder](https://app.slack.com/block-kit-builder) is a simple way to prototype your interactive messages.
 The builder lets you (or anyone on your team) mockup messages and generates the corresponding JSON that you can paste directly in your app.

 Now, if you restart your app and say "hello" in a channel your app is in, you'll see a message with a button.
 But if you click the button, nothing happens (*yet!*).